Peter Hand Brewing Company

 The Peter Hand Brewing Company was an American brewery established in 1891 by Prussian immigrant and American Civil War veteran Peter Hand in Chicago, Illinois.
-The company is notable for popularizing the light beer recipe they would later sell to Miller Brewing who thereafter rebranded it Miller Lite.
+The company is notable for popularizing the light beer recipe it would later sell to Miller Brewing, which thereafter rebranded it "Light Beer from Miller", and, ultimately, Miller Lite.
 When the brewery closed in 1978, it was the last brewing company in Chicago, until Sieben's River North opened in 1987.

 History

 Peter Hand, a Prussian-born Civil War veteran, who had previously worked for the Conrad Seipp Brewing Company, established his brewery in 1891 in Chicago.
 By the time Hand died in 1899, he had found success with a lager named Meister Brau.
 The brewery continued to grow and though it was "officially" closed between 1920 and 1933 (as a result of prohibition), the company survived and expanded several times.
 In 1965, an investor group purchased the brewery and renamed the company Meister Brau Inc., intending to further expand and begin national distribution.
 The company spent heavily on marketing, particularly in Chicago, and sponsored the Chicago White Sox, Chicago Blackhawks, and Chicago Bulls sports teams, as well as a popular radio show, in addition to distributing a wide array of bottle openers, posters and other ephemera.
 Their advertising campaign also included billboards; their number was second only to those advertising the re-election campaign of Mayor Richard J. Daley.
 The company also acquired a previously unsuccessful light beer recipe, which they reformulated and relaunched as "Meister Brau Lite"; this beer became widely popular.
 By the end of the 1960s, the company was producing a million barrels of beer each year and sales were in excess of $50 million.
-However, due to mismanagement and heavy debt, the company ran a large deficit and in 1972 most of their existing brands were sold to Miller, who went on to repackage Meister Brau Lite as Miller Lite.
+However, due to mismanagement and heavy debt, the company ran a large deficit and in 1972 most of their existing brands were sold to Miller, who went on to repackage Meister Brau Lite as Miller Lite (and the Meister Brau brand as a cheaper competitor to Anheuser-Busch's Budweiser).
 Despite the infusion of cash and reverting to the Peter Hand Brewing name, the company filed bankruptcy in 1973, at which point it was purchased at auction by a new group headed by Fred Huber, who had been associated with the Joseph Huber Brewing Company.
 However, in 1978 the brewery closed permanently.